The Waterfalls of Cherokee, North Carolina7.28.2016

 There is nothing more magical than the sights and sounds of waterfalls.
-Cherokee, North Carolina is home to two of the most beautiful waterfalls in North Carolina.
+Cherokee is home to two of the most beautiful waterfalls in North Carolina.
+Both of these falls are just a short drive from the southern terminus of the Blue Ridge Parkway.
 Make a visit to these amazing waterfalls part of a fun filled vacation in Cherokee!

 Rising to over 120 feet, Mingo Falls, pictured above, is located on the Qualla Boundary, the home of the Eastern Band of Cherokee Indians, is one of the tallest waterfalls in the southern Appalachians.
 The sight and sound of water crashing on the mossy rocks and then running in the creek below is very soothing.
 A cooling mist fills the air around the falls.

 Enjoy the view from the bridge for as long as you’d like to stay.
-Bring your favorite camera because you are sure to want to take a lot of photos.
-If you are planning a trip to Great Smoky Mountains National Park, make sure to put trips to Cherokee and Mingo Falls on your itinerary.
+Bring your favorite camera because you’ll likely want to take a lot of photos.
+If you are planning a trip to Great Smoky Mountains National Park, make sure to add stops to Cherokee and Mingo Falls on your itinerary.

 Have you ever seen twin waterfalls before?
 If that sounds like fun, make sure to visit Soco Falls, a breathtaking double waterfall located in Cherokee.
 This cascade is a more off the beaten path than Mingo Falls.
 Be on the lookout for a small sign that marks the waterfall, as you drive towards Maggie Valley from Cherokee on US 19.